eaton/vagrant-chef-dlamp/README.markdown

     `33.33.33.10        dev-site.vm`
 6. Alternately, use homebrew on your macbook air to install dnsmasq, and add the following line to your dnsmasq.conf file:
     `address=/.vm/33.33.33.10`
-7. Drink a big kombucha while you listen to a Diamond Rings EP on vinyl, because clearly you're a giant hipster.Upd
+7. Drink a big kombucha while you listen to a Diamond Rings EP on vinyl, because clearly you're a giant hipster.

 That's it, files in "public" are served here : [http://dev-site.vm/](http://drupal.vbox.local/), and if you a new MySQL database and drop a copy of Drupal into the public directory, you'll be ready to go.